Practical Limits to Single-Mode Vacuum Squeezing with a SNAIL Parametric Amplifier: SNAIL Parametric Amplifier as a Squeezer

 In practice, however, directly predicting $K(n_p)$ from perturbation theory is unreliable; instead, we adopt an experimentally motivated approach and estimate $|K(n_p)|$ using intermodulation‑distortion (IMD) measurements.

-The second term of $\hat{H}_\mathrm{eff}$ generates the squeezing interaction whose dynamics correspond to the unitary in Eq.~\ref{eq:squeezingOperator}.
-Its strength is set in situ by the pump power $P_p\propto n_p$.
+The second term of $\hat{H}_\mathrm{eff}$ generates the squeezing interaction whose dynamics correspond to the unitary in Eq.~(\ref{eq:squeezingOperator}), with strength $g_{\mathrm{eff}}$ set \textit{in situ} by the pump power $P_p\propto n_p$.
 The effective detuning $\Delta_\mathrm{eff}$ is straightforward to set to zero experimentally, even for fixed $\omega_p/2$, by adjusting $\Phi_{\mathrm{ext}}$ to change $\omega_0$ and thus $\Delta$.
-By contrast, the Kerr term $K$ is parasitic and cannot be tuned independent of the other two terms of $\hat{H}_\mathrm{eff}$, raising the question of whether its effects can be minimized in practice to realize the squeezing unitary with high fidelity.
+By contrast, the Kerr term $K$ is parasitic and cannot be tuned independently of the other two terms of $\hat{H}_\mathrm{eff}$, raising the question of whether its effects can be minimized in practice to realize the squeezing unitary with high fidelity.

 To understand how $\hat{H}_\mathrm{eff}$ affects traveling fields incident on the SPA, we use the quantum Langevin equation and input–output theory.
 The SPA resonator is assumed to be coupled to a transmission line with external coupling rate $\kappa_\mathrm{ext}$.
 Neglecting internal loss for the moment, the total loss rate $\kappa = \kappa_\mathrm{ext}$.
 In this situation, the phase-preserving power gain is obtained via semi-classical harmonic balance analysis, previously described in Refs.~\cite{spa1,spa2} and generalized in Appendix~\ref{app:spa-squeezing}.
 The reflection gain for an incident signal at frequency $\omega_p/2$ is